Google's Pixel Fold, Watch and some Nest speakers may arrive on Oct 19

-San Francisco, Oct 9 (IANS) US-based search engine giant Google recently announced that it will be launching Pixel 6 series smartphones on October 19 and now a new report has claimed Pixel Fold, Pixel Watch as well as new Nest speakers may launch alongside the Pixel 6 series.
+San Francisco: US-based search engine giant Google recently announced that it will be launching Pixel 6 series smartphones on October 19 and now a new report has claimed Pixel Fold, Pixel Watch as well as new Nest speakers may launch alongside the Pixel 6 series.

 If not launched, Google could tease the device or at least give us a little bit of information regarding its development, reports GSMArena.